 A: I have been a customer service rep for the last nine years.
 Before that I was a skip tracer in a collection agency and before that I was a telemarketer.
 I have had a lot of strange little odd jobs in my life including, petition circulator, telephone prostitute, Easter bunny, blogger, background extra and screenplay contest judge and medical test subject.

-Most of these jobs made me feel like Alice and Wonderland.
+Most of my full time jobs made me feel like Alice and Wonderland.
 The people who corporations chose to make their leaders are some of the dumbest, most sycophantic amoral, semi-literate, humorless nincompoops on earth.

 In my long and checkered career I have worked for a woman who didn’t know Jews and Muslims had any problem at all with each other, a woman who couldn’t read, a latent homosexual asswad who was From El Salvador and didn’t know what Iran – Contra was and an ignorant hillbilly, racist who may well have been in the KKK and those were some of the better jobs.